 The Fusion Analytics team are looking for clients to give a final auto-tagging test of their WebFusion software.
-The software looks set to transform digitial tracking and make life easier for website/digital analysts and managers.
+The software looks set to transform digital tracking and make life easier for website/digital analysts and managers.

 What is tagging?